PrismLauncher/prismlauncher.org/src/news/moving-on.md

 PolyMC emerged out of frustration with the MultiMC project and therefore brought controversy with it.
 In short, the original founders of PolyMC had disagreements with the maintainer of MultiMC and the project's direction.
 These disagreements were turned into a takeover of packaging on Arch Linux by the PolyMC founders, something that, understandably, the [MultiMC maintainers took as sabotage][gh-poly-meta-sabotage].
-After MultiMC has [dropped support for third-party packaging][mmc-drops-aur], the seeds for PolyMC were laid.
+After MultiMC [dropped support for third-party packaging][mmc-drops-aur], the seeds for PolyMC were laid.

 As a side note, we want to mention that we do not approve the actions of community members that used these controversies as a basis to harass MultiMC developers.
 Please refrain from brigading other communities.